Federico Fernández Cavada

 At the rank of lieutenant colonel, he was captured during the Battle of Gettysburg and sent to Libby Prison for Union officers in Richmond, Virginia.
-Released in 1864, that year he published a book which told of the cruel treatment which he received in the Confederate prison.
+Released in 1864, that year he published a book that told of the cruel treatment that he had received in the Confederate prison.
 His brother Adolfo Fernández Cavada also served as an officer in the Union Army.

 After the war, Fernández Cavada was appointed by the United States government as consul to Cuba.
 When the insurrection began against Spanish rule, he resigned his commission and joined the insurgents.
 His brother was also serving there and resigned his commission, joining the war.
 Federico was commissioned as a general.
 Cuban authorities eventually commissioned him as the commander-in-chief of all the Cuban forces during what became the island's Ten Years' War for independence.

 Early life and education

 Fernández Cavada was one of three sons born in Cienfuegos, Cuba, to Emily Howard Gatier and Isidoro Fernández Cavada.
 His mother was an American citizen and a native of Philadelphia.
 After his father's death in 1838, Emily Gatier returned to Philadelphia with her sons.

-There the young widow met and married Samuel Dutton.
+There, the young widow met and married Samuel Dutton.
 Together, the family resided at 222 Spruce Street.
 Fernández Cavada received his primary and secondary education at Philadelphia's Central High School.
 After being certified in a training program, he later worked as a civil engineer and as a topographer in the Panama Canal.